RedLanternTech/CISSPNotes/Domain2Notes.md

  - COPA:  California Online Privacy Protection Act.  must have a privacy policy
  - GDPR:  European Privacy Laws, establishes commissions, right to be forgotten.

+## GDPR Notes
+- Data Processor:  works on behalf of the data controller
+- Data Controller:
+- Data Transfer: Outside the EU
+- Notification of a data breech must happen within 72 hours.

 Private Data is owned by the person the data is about Consider Ethics and Legal Restrictions when collecting personal data Only collect information that is relevant to your business